kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * `price` - select the node group that will cost the least and, at the same time, whose machines would match the cluster size.
 This expander is described in more details [HERE](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/pricing.md).
 Currently it works only for GCE and GKE (patches welcome.)

+* `priority` - selects the node group that has the highest priority assigned by the user.
+It's configuration is described in more details [here](expander/priority/readme.md)

+### Does CA respect node affinity when selecting node groups to scale up?

+CA respects `nodeSelector` and `requiredDuringSchedulingIgnoredDuringExecution` in nodeAffinity given that you have labelled your node groups accordingly.
+If there is a pod that cannot be scheduled with either `nodeSelector` or `requiredDuringSchedulingIgnoredDuringExecution` specified, CA will only consider node groups that satisfy those requirements for expansion.

+However, CA does not consider "soft" constraints like `preferredDuringSchedulingIgnoredDuringExecution` when selecting node groups.
+That means that if CA has two or more node groups available for expansion, it will not use soft constraints to pick one node group over another.

 ************